ECNU-ILOG/QCCDM/README.md

 # Reference

-[1]: https://dblp.org/search?q=Towards+a+New+Generation+of+Cognitive+Diagnosis	"Qi Liu.
+[^1]: Qi Liu.
 2021.
 Towards a New Generation of Cognitive Diagnosis.
-In Proceedings of 30th International Joint Conference on Artificial Intelligence."
+In Proceedings of 30th International Joint Conference on Artificial Intelligence.
+Montreal, Canada, 4961–4964